georgeartem/transcendence/voxel_elimination_framework.md

 1. **Magnetic Energy Forge:** The inclusion of $\mathbf{B}$ ensures that the local magnetic energy density isn't treated as an isolated bath, but directly contributes to the macro-scale background tensor via the 5th coordinate.
 2. **Field-Potential Coupling:** Because $\mathbf{B}$ arises from the spatial derivatives and rotations of $\mathbf{A}$ mapped across the 5D manifold, keeping both in an expanded $\Lambda$ term maintains the geometric link between the vector potential and the resulting field pressure.
-3. **Metric Scaled by $\pi\sqrt{2}$:** The $\mathbf{B}$ contribution is scaled by the $\pi\sqrt{2}$ scalar contours and bounded by the voxel normalization operator ($\Phi^n$), ensuring the background pressure remains stable and non-radiating.
+3. **Metric Scaled by $\pi\sqrt{2}$:** The $\mathbf{B}$ contribution is scaled by the $\pi\sqrt{2}$ scalar contours and bounded by the voxel normalization operator ($\phi^n$), ensuring the background pressure remains stable and non-radiating.

 In standard general relativity, $\Lambda$ is treated as a uniform vacuum energy density ($\rho_{\text{vac}}$) that exerts negative pressure, driving cosmic expansion.
 Understanding ($\Lambda$) through this "inert magnetic potential" lens instead, completely eliminates the concept of an active, arbitrary energy density.
 "Free" zero-point energy, as it is understood today, fluctuates wildly because it is unconstrained.
 This forces physicists into the impossible task of explaining why Planck scale zero-point energy predicted by field theory is off by $120$ orders of magnitude.
-In contrast, an inert magnetic potential is bounded by the system's structural grid (consistent with the $\Phi^n$ normalization operator) and may offer a path for reconciliation of the ($\Lambda$) "problem".
+In contrast, an inert magnetic potential is bounded by the system's structural grid (consistent with the $\phi^n$ normalization operator) and may offer a path for reconciliation of the ($\Lambda$) "problem".

 By replacing the empty vacuum assumption with a locked **5D inert magnetic potential**, the mechanics of cosmic repulsion change fundamentally.
 Under this framework, the universe isn't expanding against empty space; it is responding to the global tension of a pre-conditioned field medium.
 The "repulsion" is the macro-scale projection of the 5th-dimensional inert magnetic potential seeking geometric equilibrium.
 Because the magnetic field lines are locked in continuous, non-radiating configurations (stabilized by our $\pi\sqrt{2}$ scalar contours and voxel boundary constraints), they exert a persistent structural pressure.